tommiec/mac-maintenance/README.md

 - Useful when Git is not yet configured
 - Acts as a bootstrap/fallback mechanism

-⚠️ The installer copies scripts from the location it is executed from into `~/Repositories/mac-maintenance`.

-→ The installer copies scripts from the directory you run `mac_install.sh` from into `~/Repositories/mac-maintenance`.
+⚠️ The installer copies scripts from the directory you run `mac_install.sh` from into `~/Repositories/mac-maintenance`.
 If you run it from iCloud, that copy is used; if you run it from the repo, the repo is used.
+This keeps bootstrap flexible for different setup scenarios.

 To avoid drift:
 - treat GitHub as the canonical source